libvips/libvips/_posts/2018-04-10-libvips-for-dot-net.md

 title: libvips for .NET
 ---

 There's a new full libvips binding for .NET.
-It has a test-suite which passes with no memory leaks, and it's in `NuGet` so it's easy to install on Linux, macOS and Windows, and it has nice documentation:
+It has a test-suite which passes with no memory leaks, it's in `NuGet`, so it's easy to install on Linux, macOS and Windows, and it has nice documentation:

 [https://kleisauke.github.io/net-vips](https://kleisauke.github.io/net-vips)